 Oh, yes.
 I agree that the issues were legitimate!
 That's always the unfortunate thing about these matters.
 You can't always blame the reactive movements that spring up, because they did have a cause that arguably forced their hands.

-She might not be particularly famous especially outside Australia, but my great-great grandmother was devout Catholic, advocated for teetotalism after being abandoned by an abusive first husband with 7 children and was the first woman in West Australian Parliament founded the first consumer rights organisation in the country.
+She might not be particularly famous especially outside Australia, but my great-great grandmother was devout Catholic, advocated for teetotalism after being abandoned by an abusive first husband with 7 children and was the first woman in West Australian Parliament.
+She then founded the first consumer rights organisation in the country.
 She lost her senate seat after voting for some crucial reforms to the structure of the parliament that eliminated her seat because she believed it was in the best interests of the state and constituents.

 She was a teetotaller on and off herself and her son-in-law (my great-grandfather) was one and he owned a pub too!
 Australia could never have something like prohibition on a federal level because our constitution doesn’t allow it and is extremely difficult to change.
 8 of the 70 or so referenda held in the last 125 years have passed.
 However, there was plenty of state and local government activity and advocacy around licensing to reduce opportunity for problematic drunkenness and there are still voluntarily dry communities in Australia, most of them remote Aboriginal communities that never recovered from the industrialisation of alcohol production.